2022 Session Dates

 Do the children spend their entire morning in the classroom?

 A typical day at the Children’s School includes classroom-based activities but also includes outdoor play, walking to other Chautauqua program sites or visits to the Smith Memorial Library for story hours.

 Special Information to Parents of Three-Year-Olds

-Our three-year-old program is designed for children who are “potty trained.”
+Our three-year-old program (now accepting 2.8 year olds) is designed for children who are “potty trained.”
 We do not have sufficient staff and facilities to assist children who require diapering or who have consistent problems using the toilet.
 For program purposes, “pull-ups” style diapers do not constitute “toilet trained.”
 We urge you to consider your child’s comfort level with using the toilet prior to registering.
 We recognize that three-year-olds can experience occasional accidents and we invite all parents to send a change of clothing with their child at the start of their child’s enrollment (see below).
 We also recognize that children who have not been in programs such as this may also experience some regression.
 However, if your child arrives in diapers and/or is unable to use the toilet with assistance consistently, his or her enrollment will be canceled and a refund issued.

 Families of incoming three-year-olds are invited and encouraged to help ease their child’s entry into the program by familiarizing their child with the Children’s School campus and classrooms.
 Parents and children are welcome to visit the School, the Red and Green three-year-old classrooms and our playgrounds on Monday through Friday afternoons and/or on Saturdays and Sundays.

 Regardless of previous experiences, new threes will undergo many new experiences as they begin their stay at Children’s School.
 Your child may need adult support as he or she enters the program.
 We invite you to remain in the classroom until your child is comfortable.
 Please feel free to check back on your child at any point during the morning.
 You may also ask a staff member to check on your child and give you an update.